Job Search configurations

 small as possible increases the relevance of the results.

 This parameter sets the length of time that the job posting remains active before it's removed from search results.
-By default, CTS removes jobs after 30 days from the creation time (UTC time).
+By default, CTS removes jobs 30 days after the creation time (UTC time).

 This is not a required field, however using